BlitzKraig/fvtt-CommunityLighting/README.md

 You can also use the static methods in `CLAnimationHelpers` to help simplify some of the process.
 See `blitzSimpleFlash` for a fairly easy example, using the `binaryTimer` helper to flip a light between two states at regular intervals.

+The helpers in `CLAnimationHelpers` have docstrings associated with them, and should give you some basic documentation in your IDE.

 >If you've come up with something useful that can be easily re-used by other animations, feel free to add it into `animationhelpers.js`, and it will appear in the `CLAnimationHelpers` class for other authors to use if approved.

 Additionally, if you need to keep track of any specific value, it is recommended to add a property to `this`, prefixed with an underscore, eg. `this._myCustomVar = 0`